jobrouter/typo3-process/Documentation/module.rst

 ----------------------------------

 To delete a record, open the edit page of the process or step link.
-In the upper menu bar you will find the :guilabel:`delete` button.
+In the upper menu bar you will find the :guilabel:`Delete` button.